 The core gameplay is the same as previous iterations in the series and similar to Tropico.
 You need to product resource chains and level up production to provide goods for a growing population.
 There are different “islands” to colonize and develop (exploit) as well as other powers to interact and trade with.
 The game definitely has more of a SimCity flavor because, but it exists in a very structured environment.
 If something goes wrong in your production cycle or your citizens complain, there is a very clear remedy for the problem.
 Still, the various resource dependency and societal demands make Anno 2070 an incredibly complex game, despite its unassuming design.

 If you are looking for a good alternative to Tropico or SimCity, this is a relatively recent game that is very enjoyable for the city building type.
-You can get it for about $15.00 on Amazon.
+You can find the complete version here with all of the expansion packs.

 Railroad Tycoon 3